 7. Recognize your volunteers and their accomplishments

 Always give your volunteers recognition amongst your members.
-Never ever assume a volunteer knows you appreciate their hard work for the association.
+Never assume a volunteer knows you appreciate their hard work.

-Recognize your volunteers formally by hosting an annual party, in person or virtually, to celebrate their efforts.
-Provide a meal or drinks and consider purchasing gifts to thank your volunteers for their dedication to your association.
-During the event, allow various volunteers to share their favorite memories from their experiences.
-If possible, also have higher-level staff speak to share their thanks with the volunteer group.
+- Host a thank you party.
+Recognize your volunteers formally by hosting an annual party to celebrate their efforts.
+Provide a meal and consider purchasing gifts to thank your volunteers for their dedication.
+During the event, allow volunteers to share their favorite memories from their experiences.
+If possible, have higher-level staff share their thanks with the volunteer group.

-Another terrific way to acknowledge your volunteers is to send birthday greetings.
+- Send birthday greetings.
+Acknowledge your volunteers by sending birthday greetings.
 This is an effortless approach to personalizing the volunteer experience at your association.
-On a volunteer’s birthday, be sure to send a handwritten card or personalized email, depending on the number of volunteers at your association.
-The volunteer will be sure to appreciate the gesture.
+On a volunteer’s birthday, send a handwritten card or personalized email.

-Discover key components of the volunteer journey and learn how to boost your association’s missions and goals – read the guide, How to Recruit More Members at Your Association.
+Discover key components of the volunteer journey and learn how to boost your mission and goals when you read our free guide: How to recruit more volunteers at your association.